bigeasy/staccato/README.md

 The above shows the motivation behind this library.
 Writing to a socket in Node.js is relatively undocumented.
-The documentation says that when `write` returns `false` you're supposed to wait for a `"drain"` event beffore continuing to `write`.
+The documentation says that when `write` returns `false` you're supposed to wait for a `"drain"` event before continuing to `write`.
 Staccato will do this for you in the `write` method.
 There hasn't been mention that `write` will also return false when an error destroys the stream.
 When the stream is destroyed there will be no `"drain"` event so waiting